omec-project/sdcore-docs/overview/architecture.rst

       external networks and systems (e.g., RAN, communication services, etc.).
 As such, components can be consumed independently and be used as part of a multi-vendor mobile core deployment.
-    - SD-Core’s 5G core control plane functions leverage seed code from the free5GC project, upon which the SD-Core community has implemented numerous architectural changes that are integrated and optimized with SD-Core’s set of UPF solutions along with several new features
+    - SD-Core's 5G core control plane functions leverage seed code from the free5GC project, upon which the SD-Core community has implemented numerous architectural changes that are integrated and optimized with SD-Core's BESS-UPF implementation along with several new features
     - The solution enables 4G, 5G Standalone (SA) and 5G Non-Standalone (NSA) connectivity.
     - The architecture is fully disaggregated, composed of containerized components.
 Helm charts are